IamPritamAcharya/JBase/README.md

 └────────────────────────┘
 ```

-Each layer is isolated by interfaces and communicates strictly through page IDs and byte arrays.
+Each layer is isolated via interfaces and communicates strictly through **page IDs and byte arrays**, ensuring clear separation of concerns.

 ---